Hanchatwer123/ieltsprepsite/README.md

 //////////////////////////////////////////////////////////////////////////////////////////

 A lot of audio queues are missing, though.
-They just take up too much space to be uploaded in github, but they for real exist, yeah, for sure....
+They just take up too much space to be uploaded in github, but they exist for real, yeah, for sure....

 //////////////////////////////////////////////////////////////////////////////////////////

-Writing will not work properly since it was made to be utilised in prep center, which uses different type of checking writing (AI).
+Writing will not work properly since it was created to be utilised in prep center, which uses different type of checking writing (AI).

 /////////////////////////////////////////////////////////////////////////////////////////